jinali98/daily-todo-app/README.md

 - Redux for state management
 - React-router for routing
 - Redux- reselect to memorize expensive calculations
-- Redux- persist to store data in local storage
 - Redux-Saga for asynchronous actions like fetching data from Firestore
 - Material UI for forms, cards, buttons and Input Fields
 - SASS to keep the concerns of styling separated and to make responsive design